mogilvie/EncryptBundle/README.md

 ## Step 2: Enable the bundle

-Maker will update your app kernal, but if required you can do it.
+The receipe will create a package config file under config/packages/spec_shaper_encrypt.yaml.

-Then, enable the bundle by adding it to the list of registered bundles in the `config/bundles.php` file of your project:
+If required, enable the bundle by adding it to the list of registered bundles in the `config/bundles.php` file of your project:

 ```php